- Reference Number: HEY464/2024

 Introduction

-You have been diagnosed as having a stone or group of stones in your kidney or within the tube (ureter) that drains the urine from the kidney to your bladder.
-These stones are formed when salts or minerals normally found in the urine become solid crystals, which can get larger.
-Following discussion with your doctor, he has advised that your stones be treated with lithotripsy.
+You have been diagnosed as having a stone, or group of stones, in your kidney or within the tube (ureter) that drains the urine from the kidney to your bladder.
+These stones are formed when salts or minerals normally found in the urine become solid crystals which can get larger.
+Following discussion with your doctor they have advised that your stones be treated with lithotripsy.

-Lithotripsy is a procedure that uses shockwaves emitted from an electro-magnetic coil to break down kidney stones and is routinely performed as a day case.
+Lithotripsy is a procedure that uses shockwaves emitted from an electro-magnetic coil to break down kidney stones and is routinely performed as a Day Case.
 You can expect to be in hospital for up to three hours.
-The treatment itself usually takes around 30 – 40 minutes and can be uncomfortable.
-The feeling is often described as like a small hammer on your back.
+The treatment itself usually takes around 30 to 40 minutes and can be uncomfortable.
+The feeling is often described as like a small hammer or elastic band tapping on your back.
 It is also usual to experience a dull ache in your kidney region during the procedure.

-If your kidney stones are left untreated they may build up in your kidney and cause pain and infection.
-Occasionally, the stone may block the kidney and cause damage or kidney failure.
+If your kidney stones are left untreated, they may build up in your kidney and cause pain and infection.
+Occasionally the stone may block the kidney and cause damage or kidney failure.
 Lithotripsy offers a minimally invasive treatment.
-Alternatives to this treatment would be telescopic or open surgery under a general anaesthetic to remove the stone.
+Alternatives to this treatment would be telescopic or open surgery under a general anesthetic to remove the stone.

 Can there be any complications or risks?

-You should be assured that most patients do not suffer any problems after lithotripsy.
-However, most procedures have a potential for side effects, these include:
+You should be reassured that most patients do not suffer any problems after lithotripsy.
+However, most procedures have a potential for side effect, these include:

-- Pain in your kidney as small fragments of stone pass
+- Pain in the kidney as small fragments of stone pass after treatment

-- Bruising or blistering of the skin at the site of shockwave entry or exit
+- Bruising of the skin over the kidney

 How do I prepare for lithotripsy?

-You may take all other medication as usual.
+- You may take all other medications as usual

-Because X-rays are used to locate your kidney stone, women should record the date of their last menstrual period and inform the nursing staff if they feel that there is any possibility they may be pregnant.
-Sometimes you may need an X-ray before your treatment to check that your stone has not moved.
+Because X-rays are used to locate your kidney stone women should record the date of their last menstrual period and inform the nursing staff if they feel that there is any possibility, they may be pregnant.
+Sometimes you may need an X-ray before your treatment to check that your stone hasn’t moved.

 On admission to the department, the nurse will test your urine and check your blood pressure, pulse and temperature.
 You will have opportunity to discuss the treatment and ask any questions you may have.